 Texas is a community property state.
 This means that marital assets and debts (property obtained during the marriage) typically will be divided equally between you and your spouse.
-If one spouse has less earning potential, however, they may receive a higher percentage.
+However, if one spouse has less earning potential, they may receive a higher percentage.

-Also, if you have personal debts with your name attached, you may be held solely responsible.
+Also, you may be held solely responsible if you have personal debts with your name attached.
 The court will determine what’s best.
-Plus, an attorney can help you understand how to balance assets to make the outcome work for both you and your spouse.
+Plus, an attorney can help you understand how to balance assets to make the outcome work for you and your spouse.

 2. Will I Need to Pay/Will I Receive Spousal Maintenance?

-For a spouse to qualify, the marriage must have lasted at least 10 years and they must be actively trying to obtain sufficient income.
-If the marriage lasted less than 10 years, the requesting spouse must have suffered family violence within the past two years.
+For a spouse to qualify, the marriage must have lasted at least ten years, and they must be actively trying to obtain sufficient income.
+If the marriage lasted less than ten years, the requesting spouse must have suffered family violence within the past two years.

 3. Can I Avoid Going to Court?

 Not all divorces end up in court.
-If you and your spouse agree to the divorce as well as other issues such as property division, mediation is a great alternative.
+Mediation is a great alternative if you and your spouse agree to the divorce and other issues such as property division.
 In mediation, you and your spouse will work with a mediator to finalize your divorce, keeping you out of the courtroom.

-If your spouse doesn’t agree to the divorce or wishes to fight you for assets, you’ll probably need the assistance of the court.
-An attorney can help you decide which route is best for your unique situation.
+If your spouse doesn’t agree to the divorce or wishes to fight you for assets, you’ll probably need the court's assistance.
+An attorney can help you choose the best route for your unique situation.